Albrenik/recipes-homecooking/README.md

 For our webside we want the Font Georgia.

 ### Layout
-You can use the reference from the provided sample images.
+You can use the the provided sample images as reference.

 ## List of Recipes
 ### Description